SDL-Hercules-390/hyperion/readme/README.AIX.md

 ```
 ./configure  &&  make  &&  make install
 ```
 (or you can run each command separately if you want).

 3. That's it!
 Enjoy your private mainframe. :)

-The above is based on efforts done by Alexey Bozrikov [bozy@fgm.com.cy], Harold Grovesteen [h.grovsteen@tx.rr.com] and Fish [fish@softdevlabs.com] on the Hercules-390 Yahoo group list during the month of October 2009.
+The above is based on efforts done by Alexey Bozrikov [bozy@fgm.com.cy], Harold Grovesteen [h.grovsteen@tx.rr.com] and Fish [fish@softdevlabs.com] on the [Hercules-390 Yahoo group](https://groups.yahoo.com/neo/groups/hercules-390) list during the month of October 2009.

 ## ToDo:
 The followings items are still remaining to do:
-  - Get SCSI tape working: resolve `<sys/mtio.h> header & 'struct mtget'` issue(s).
+  - Get SCSI tape working: resolve `<sys/mtio.h>` header & `struct mtget` issue(s).
 ```
 #if defined( HAVE_STRUCT_MTGET_MT_GSTAT )
 #else // !defined( HAVE_STRUCT_MTGET_MT_GSTAT )
 #endif // defined( HAVE_STRUCT_MTGET_MT_GSTAT )
 ```
 - Test networking (did you do this yet Alexey?).